TikTok Marketing, Should You Try it?

 I’d recommend using a hashtag on every post you publish, as well as using the #fyp and #foryou to help you become more discoverable on the For You page.

-…but just in case you don’t, or your Hashtag strategy isn’t working as well as you’d want, you should read more about How to Use Instagram Hashtags (and How Not to) in 2019, and apply this knowledge to TikTok!
+…but just in case you don’t, or your Hashtag strategy isn’t working as well as you’d want, you should read more about How to Use Instagram Hashtags (and How Not to), and apply this knowledge to TikTok!

-TikTok have a very engaged userbase, who’s newsfeed is already built-up of auto-playing videos.
-This will make the best TikTok ads easily blend into content and drive action from target audiences.
+TikTok have a very engaged userbase, who’s newsfeed is already filled with auto-playing videos.
+This will ensure that TikTok ads easily blend into content and drive action from target audiences.

 A TikTok ad that appears on this newsfeed is very difficult to spot, with just a small ‘Sponsored’ text note appearing in the bottom left corner.